-Born in Orange County, CA, American Painter James Gortner attended Hawaii Pacific University and received his MFA from Columbia University.
-His mixed-media works feature assemblages of found paintings, which he collects from art schools, studio buildings, thrift stores, and independent artist contribution.
-He then paints the assemblage with layers of painterly language ranging from abstract to hyper-realistic.
+Born in Orange County, CA, Painter James Gortner attended Hawaii Pacific University and received his MFA from Columbia University.
+His paintings feature assemblages of found paintings, as well as reversed found wall and floor paint.
+He paints over assemblages with layers of painterly language ranging from abstract to hyper-realistic.

-Gortners work has been featured at Lyons Wier Gallery (New York), Fernando Luis Alvarez Gallery (Connecticut) and the Pool Gallery (Berlin) and belongs to the collections of ESKFF, Jimenez-Colon and the Wooster Street Art Collective as well as the private collection of President Jiang Zemin of China and actress Reese Witherspoon, among others.
-He lives and operates out of New York City.
+Gortners work has been featured at Lyons Wier Gallery (New York), Fernando Luis Alvarez Gallery (Connecticut), the Pool Gallery (Berlin) and in New American Paintings 2017 (Northeast).
+He belongs to the collections of ESKFF, Jimenez-Colon and the Wooster Street Art Collective as well as the private collection of President Jiang Zemin of China and actress Reese Witherspoon, among others.
+He lives and works out of New York City.